-Don’t hate me….but I am currently ensconced in a gorgeous suite at the Teton Mountain Lodge and Spa in Jackson Hole, Wyoming (thanks to Groupon.com) celebrating my wedding anniversary with the hubster.
+Don’t hate me….but I am currently ensconced in a gorgeous suite at the Teton Mountain Lodge and Spa in Jackson Hole, Wyoming (thanks to Groupon.com) celebrating my wedding anniversary with my husband.
 It’s pretty wonderful!
-Did I mention it was a Lodge AND Spa???
+Did I mention it was a Lodge and Spa?
 Oh yeah…I am getting my first ever professional Swedish massage today!
 I can’t wait!

-Of course I would never ABANDON you …even on vaca.
+Of course I would never abandon you …even on vacay.
 I was planning on posting as usual today….but when my sister offered to let me “borrow” one of her recent posts on Camp Wander, I jumped at the chance.

 Oh the sweet, smell of roses!
 The fragrance and the romance surrounding them is legendary!
 Now you can capture it in this lovely and simple to make Body Scrub.

 Thanks to The Beauty Department for the inspiration, great blog btw!

 All of you gardeners fortunate to have roses in bloom can pick your most fragrant rose and put it to use in this recipe.
 For us less fortunate gardeners…a couple of roses from the store will do nicely!